mattiashem/ubuntu-in-30-days/Chapter-13/README.md

 ## Run Host Command from Docker

 ### Introduction
-Sometimes, you may need to run commands on the host from within a Docker container.
-This is useful for updating configurations or installing temporary tools.
+You can use Docker to manipulate or read host files by mounting directories.

-### Step 1: Create Docker File to Update Host Files
+### Step 1: Minimal Dockerfile
-Create a `Dockerfile` that allows running commands on the host:

 ```dockerfile
 FROM ubuntu:latest
 ```

-### Step 2: Create Docker-Compose File for Host Update
+### Step 2: Docker Compose to Access Host `/etc`
-Create a `docker-compose.yml` to mount `/etc` into the container:

 ```yaml
 services: